Jinlu088/Intro_to_SDS/README.md

 -------

-Later in the course we’ll use the Fragile Families and Wellbeing Study. **Please sign up for a copy now!** This is __IMPERATIVE!__ Steps to do this:
+Later in the course we’ll use the Fragile Families and Child Wellbeing Study. **Please sign up for a copy now!** This is __IMPERATIVE!__ Steps to do this:
 1. Create an account at Princeton University’s OPR data archive
 2. Read the Overview of FFCWS.
 3. Click to ‘Sign Up‘.